JoaoGuimaraes22/2020-Todo/Notes/Roadmap Diagram/README.md

 ## Web Development Roadmap

-- This is MY OPINION, this routes may not be the best, but it's the I'll follow;
+- This is MY OPINION, this roadmap may not be the best, but it's the one I'll follow;
-- Plan to follow the route described in the roadmap to upgrade myself;
+- I'll follow the route described in the roadmap to upgrade myself;
 - There will be notes in the folders for every section;